 A highly qualified staff of instructors offer tutorial assistance to individuals and study groups in the Academic Skills Center (ASC), located in Mountwest Main building Room 103.
 The ASC operates as a learning center.
 In addition to working with teachers, students have computers and videos to assist in building academic skills and in refreshing existing skills.

-ASC operating hours during the fall and spring semesters are: 8 a.m.-8 p.m.
-Monday through Thursday; 8 a.m.-3 p.m.
-Friday; 9 a.m.-1 p.m.
-Saturday; and 3 to 7 p.m.
-Sunday.
-Summer school hours vary.
+ASC operating hours during the fall and spring semesters are: 8 a.m.-7 p.m.
+Monday through Thursday; 8 a.m.- Noon, Friday.